sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 Here’s why it’s a game-changer:

-* **Direct Import:** If your previous platform exports data in XML format, you can import it directly into WordPress.
+* **Direct Import:** If your previous platform exports data in XML format, you can import to WordPress directly.
 * **Structured Data Transfer:** XML files maintain the data structure, ensuring accurate import and minimizing errors.
 * **Complete Blog Archives:** Import your entire blog archive with titles, content, and comments from one XML file.
 * **Custom Content Types:** Easily bring over custom post types for products, events, or any other content.